Most Thais oppose plan for Pheu Thai-military coalition government - poll | Politics

 Most Thais oppose plan for Pheu Thai-military coalition government - poll

-Sunday's poll found prime ministerial candidate Paetongtarn as the preferred prime minister with 38.6% support, followed by Srettha at 36.6%.
+Sunday's poll found Paetongtarn would be the preferred prime minister with 38.6% support, followed by Srettha at 36.6%.
 Pheu Thai on Thursday gained support from the military-backed rival United Thai Nation Party.

-Most Thais disagree with the leading plan for a coalition government including military-backed groups, an opinion poll showed on Sunday, two days ahead of a parliamentary vote aiming to end a three-month political stalemate.
+Most Thais disagree with the leading plan for a coalition government which includes military-backed groups, an opinion poll showed on Sunday, two days before a parliamentary vote aiming to end a three-month political stalemate.
 About 64% of 1,310 respondents disagreed or totally disagreed with the idea of the Pheu Thai party forming a "special government" with military-backed rivals, according to the survey by the National Institute of Development Administration.

 Thailand has been under a caretaker government for five months and faces prolonged uncertainty after the winner of the May election, Move Forward, was blocked from forming a government by conservative legislators allied with the royalist military.
 The second-place Pheu Thai, founded by the family of self-exiled billionaire former Prime Minister Thaksin Shinawatra, this month took over efforts to form a government.

+Also on Tuesday, Thaksin is set to return to Thailand, despite facing a jail sentence, Paetongtarn said on Saturday.
+On Sunday, she said Thaksin's return had nothing to do with politics and he simply wanted to return to his home country.

 Pheu Thai governments were ousted by military coups in 2006 and 2014 - which ousted Thaksin and his sister Yingluck Shinawatra, respectively - when the party's interests clashed with the country's powerful old money elites and royalist military.
-Sunday's poll found prime ministerial candidate Paetongtarn as the preferred prime minister with 38.6% support, followed by Srettha at 36.6%.
+Sunday's poll found Paetongtarn would be the preferred prime minister with 38.6% support, followed by Srettha at 36.6%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)